gvwilson/sdxjs/debugger/index.md

 <%- include('/_inc/multi.html', {pat: 'test-expect.*', fill: 'sh out'}) %>

--   And it works---or does it?
+-   And it works—or does it?
     -   Why is only one test shown?
     -   Why doesn't the summary appear?
 -   The debugger's `exit` command calls `process.exit`, so the whole program stops immediately